DataDog/hiring-engineers/answers.md

+# How to run

+1. Check out the git repo on a machine which has Docker installed.
+2. Cd to the root of the repo
+3. Run `docker-compose up`
+	* This will set up all needed containers locally.
+4. Edit the [saexcercise.sh](./saexcercise.sh) to use your own API/APP keys - or just use mine.
+5. Run the bash script: `./saexcercise.sh`
+	* This will create the below Dashboard & widgets, Monitor and Monitor Downtime in Datadog UI.

-# About the test
+# Notes for the test

+## The right test?

-I think perhaps Alex (recruiter) sent me the wrong tech excercise link?
+I think perhaps I got sent the wrong tech excercise link?
 After completing the test I realized there is both a "Solution Engineer" and a "Solution Architect" branch.
 I was sent this link: [https://github.com/DataDog/hiring-engineers/tree/solutions-engineer](https://github.com/DataDog/hiring-engineers/tree/solutions-engineer).

-The Solution Architect branch looks a lot simpler, so I am guessing it's fine.
+The Solution Architect branch looks simpler, so I am guessing it's fine in either case.

 ## Suggestions

-Through the exercise I found a couple of things which were outdated or could be clearer in the README.md file.
-Especially outdated versions of Vagrant Ubuntu image and Docker Datadog agent added a fair overhead of time and would be good to fix.
+I found one or two things which seemed outdated or could have saved me time.
 Suggestions for updates are committed to README.md in this pull request.

 ## Feature request

 It would be neat if the API allowed for:

-- Deleting things like a Monitor, Downtime, Dashboard by generic names (or tags) in API requests rather than id.
+- Deleting the UI elements (Monitor, Downtime, Dashboard) through API by generic names or tags, rather than id.
 This would allow for repeated testing of API calls with less clicking.

 - Allow creating repeat Downtime with a past start date, so it can be scripted easily.
 It is probably possible to script calculation of POSIX time for "7pm next weekday, in local timezone", but it seems unnecessary.